abhijitchavda/Microservices-Shopping-Cart/UserSession/README.md

 Changes are made for Sign Up page the Profile and the Sign in pages are empty, still working on them.

+## Week 5

+Database replication was done and backend node js was created to communicate with mongo.